codaamok/codaamok.github.io-hugo/content/post/Deploying-Hugo-websites-in-Azure-for-pennies-or-free-on-GitHub-pages/index.md

 3. Enable GitHub pages by choosing your branch (`master`) and folder (`/`).
 4. Optionally enter your custom domain

-If you do enter a custom domain:, follow my prior instructions to [configures a CNAME record](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/managing-a-custom-domain-for-your-github-pages-site) that points to `<username>.github.io`.
-Also create a file `static/CNAME` in your Hugo sources containing only your domain, [read more here](https://gohugo.io/hosting-and-deployment/hosting-on-github/).
+If you do enter a custom domain, check out this documentation on [Managing a customer domain for your GitHub pages site](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/managing-a-custom-domain-for-your-github-pages-site).

 1. Check the box to `Enforce HTTPS` however note that this really does take ~24 hours to generate the certificate.